 The process by which FSANZ considers standards matters is open, accountable, consultative and transparent.
-Public submissions were invited on a draft variation released for public comment between 19 March 2024 and 30 April 2024.
+Public submissions were invited on a draft variation released for public comment between 16 September 2024 and 28 October 2024.
 The call for submissions was notified via the FSANZ Notification Circular, media release, FSANZ's social media channels and Food Standards News.
 Subscribers and interested parties were also notified.
 FSANZ acknowledges the time taken by individuals and organisations to make submissions on applications to amend the Code.
 All submissions are considered by FSANZ as part of the decision making process.
 All comments are valued and contribute to the rigour of our assessment.

-Documents relating to A1287, including the submissions received, are available on the FSANZ website.

-The draft variation was considered for approval by the FSANZ Board having regard to all the submissions made during the call for submissions period.
+Documents relating to A1303, including the submissions received, are available on the FSANZ website.
+The draft variation was considered for approval by the FSANZ Board having regard to all the submissions made during the call for submissions period. &lt;sup>11 Now known as the Implementation Subcommittee for Food Regulation. &lt;sup>12 Polymerase Chain Reaction.